s-nakaoka/choreonoid-doc/en/agxdynamics/agx-material.rst

     - 5e-09
     - \-
     - double
     - Surface viscosity.
-The pair of each surface viscosity is the surfaceViscosity of ContactMaterial.
+The pair of each surface viscosity becomes the surfaceViscosity of ContactMaterial.
 It defines how "wet" a surface is.
   * - adhesionForce
     - 0.0
     - N